Michaelo233/Module-1-Assignment/README.md

 - `git merge`: To allow users to combine changes from different branches to a single branch.
 - `git checkout`: To allow users to switch between different branches.

+## My Unique Touch

+There are things that set me apart from others:

+- My Talent.
+- My mentality.
+- My passion.
+- My dreams.